FROM GROUNDWORK TO GRAND PRIX

 WHEN WORKING WITH YOUR HORSE, I WILL:

-- Diagnose behavioral problems: This can include anxiety, compulsive behaviors, fear responses, lack of training, stable vices, handling challenges, and sport-horse performance issues.
-We do not diagnose medical conditions or physiological problems, nor do we practice clinical veterinary medicine.
-We do, however, work alongside your large animal veterinarian to ensure your horse’s psychological and emotional health tracks with their physical wellbeing.
+• Diagnose behavioral problems: Using a process called Functional Behavior Analysis (FBA), I use a systematic method for identifying why a behavior happens.
+This can include anxiety, compulsive behaviors, fear responses, lack of training, stable vices, handling challenges, and sport-horse performance issues.
+I do not practice clinical veterinary medicine, and do not diagnose medical conditions or physiological problems.
+I do, however, work alongside your large animal veterinarian to ensure your horse’s psychological and emotional health tracks with their physical wellbeing.

 RATES